CATEM1NAL/APyday-2/FAQ.md

 ## I'm playing but nothing is happening.
 Did you connect to a different multiworld while in a lobby?
 In this case the game will allow you to keep playing, but you won't be able to make any progress or receive any items.
-Always restart the game after connecting to a multiworld.
+Always restart the game after connecting to a new multiworld.

 ## I'm trying to connect to a multiworld, but it disconnects instantly.
 Check the client!
 If something is going horribly wrong, it should tell you the reason.
 If nothing